Suddenly Seventeen: Plot

-Mao presents his latest designs to his boss Mr. Gao, who is unimpressed.
+Mao presents his latest designs to his boss, Mr. Gao, who is unimpressed.
 Mr. Gao shows Mao the top trending Weibo post that day - a photo of Little Liang on the subway and her impromptu sketch of Yan, which had been posted by Yan in hopes of tracking her down.
 Mr. Gao is impressed by Liang's sketch and wants Mao to bring her in to design for them, while Mao is shocked to see Liang taking up artistic pursuits once again.

 The two Liang personas realize that the chocolates actually are magical and that each time Big Liang eats one, Little Liang replaces her in their shared body for precisely five hours, at which time Big Liang takes back control.
 The two Liangs begin communicating with each other using recorded videos and WeChat voice messages, but their personalities and priorities begin to clash.
 Mao asks Big Liang to design for him and Mr. Gao, and Big Liang is initially reluctant, but agrees out of jealousy towards what appears to be a budding relationship between Mao and his assistant, Xiao Yu.

 Much to her chagrin, Big Liang realizes that her artistic abilities have severely regressed after 11 years out of practice and is forced to summon Little Liang by eating another chocolate, instructing her via voice message to draw designs on her behalf.
-The naive and free-spirited Little Liang, however, is delighted to discover that Yan is looking for her, and instead spends her time going on dates with the equally free-spirited Yan and his biker friends.
+The naive and free-spirited Little Liang, however, is delighted to discover that Yan is looking for her and instead spends her time going on dates with the equally free-spirited Yan and his biker friends.
 One night, Little Liang goes camping in a tent with Yan, but freezes up and pulls away when he kisses her neck; she nervously explains that she is a virgin.
 She records a voice message begging the more romantically experienced Big Liang to physically reciprocate her attraction to Yan on her behalf, promising to paint her designs in return.
-Soon after, she reverts into Big Liang, who forcefully kisses a shocked Yan.
+Soon after, she reverts to Big Liang, who forcefully kisses a shocked Yan.